 All other aerodrome buildings have fire detection systems and evacuation procedures in place compliant to the building and its use.
 This is supported with an internally lead annual building inspection programme.

-POJL supports its staff and business partners by providing Fire Awareness or Fire Warden training to all POJL employees, providing knowledge, and understanding of fire safety legislation and fire evacuation procedures relevant to their workplace and the aerodrome.
+POJL supports its staff and business partners by providing Fire Awareness or Fire Warden training to all POJL employees, providing knowledge, and understanding of fire safety legislation and fire he aerodrome.